-- The Pod's Mgmt Team contains 'technical' SMEs (e.g., Chief Architect, UX Expert, Senior Business Analyst, Tech Writer ...) who are shared across the Teams in the Pod as necessary. - Some of the Product Champions are required to maintain Delivery Forecasts (indicated by the icons of documents they are holding), so the Pod's Mgmt Team has an Agile Actuary onboard to help them. - One of the Product Champions (the one on the right) 'lives' on the Pod's Mgmt Team and 'visits' his/her Stakeholders (who happen to be inside the Business, not outside Clients), while the other Product Champions 'live' with their Stakeholders and 'visit' (are virtual members of) the Pod's Mgmt Team.
+- This Pod's Flow Mgmt Team contains 'technical' SMEs (e.g., Chief Architect, UX Expert, Senior Business Analyst, Tech Writer ...) who are shared across the Teams in the Pod as necessary. - Some of the Product Champions in this Pod are required to maintain Delivery Forecasts (indicated by the icons of documents they are holding), so the Pod's Flow Mgmt Team has an Agile Actuary onboard to help them. - One of the Product Champions (the one on the right) 'lives' on the Pod's Flow Mgmt Team and 'visits' his/her Stakeholders (who happen to be inside the Business, not outside Clients), while the other Product Champions 'live' with their Stakeholders and 'visit' (are virtual members of) the Pod's Flow Mgmt Team.

 - This notion of 'living' on one Team, and 'visiting' another, is common throughout these Patterns.
-A basic 'rule' is that nobody should be in more than two places - each person should have one primary Team, and some people also have a secondary Team.
-Symbolically, this is shown with 'ghosting' on the 'second' Team. - The SMEs we see on the Mgmt Team are the only exceptions to this rule; their primary Team is the

-Pod's Mgmt Team; and they usually help many Teams throughout the Pod.
+A basic 'rule' is that nobody should be in more than two places each person should have one primary Team, and some people also have a secondary Team.
+Symbolically, this is shown with 'ghosting' on the 'second' Team. - The SMEs we see on the Flow Mgmt Team are the only exceptions to this rule; their primary Team is the Pod's Flow Mgmt Team; and they usually help many Teams throughout the Pod.

 - A person working on multiple Teams must not prioritize one over the other.
-Each person's allegiance is to the Team he or she is on at that moment; any questions about which Team that is are answered by the Pod Mgmt Team. - The Pod Owner has his/her own Stakeholders, who are usually high-level people in the Business who want to 'sneak something in' through the Pod Owner.
+Each person's allegiance is to the Team he or she is on at that moment; any question about which Team that is should be answered by the Pod Flow Mgmt Team. - This Pod Owner has his/her own Stakeholders, who are usually high-level people in the Business who want to 'sneak something in' through the Pod Owner.
 Since this almost always happens, we acknowledge it here, and the Pod Owner becomes the Champion for their wants and needs.
 Would it be better if they used the four 'official' Product Champions?
 Yes, of course, but reality wins, and we'll reflect this reality in our example.
-(Note: the Pod Owner could be an 'official' Product Champion, but this is risky and could be a conflict of interest for the Pod Owner unless he/she is the only Product Champion.) - Each of the Production Teams has a Facilitator/Coach, not just a Team Facilitator, and the Team Facilitator (Scrum Master) for the Pod's Mgmt Team is also the Organizational Change Agent for the Pod.
+(Note: the Pod Owner could be an 'official' Product Champion, but this is risky and could be a conflict of interest for the Pod Owner unless he/she is the only Product Champion.) - Each of the Production Teams has a Facilitator/Coach, not just a Team Facilitator, and the Team Facilitator (Scrum Master) for the Pod's Flow Mgmt Team is also the Organizational Change Agent for the Pod.

-Note: Remember that this Pod Management Team is just an example; it is not a recipe or prescription!
+Commentary: Remember that this Pod's Flow Management Team is just an example; it is not a recipe or prescription!
+We will provide several variations in a Commentary at the end of this section.